gh, we saw

 meters (75.5 feet).
 I walked through the park to its eastern side where

-monument to the park's namesake
+a monument to the park's namesake

 makes a statement, one that seems a bit passe these days.